gruntjs/grunt-contrib-copy/README.md

 If set to true, symlinks will be copied as symlinks, not regular files.
 Target in a `dest` symlink is copied from `src` symlink 'as is', i.e. absolute links remain absolute and relative links remain relative.

 If set to false, `dest` file will contain data from the `src` symlink's target.

+Under Windows, the option has no effect, i.e. is always `false`.
 ### Usage Examples

 ```js